captainjames007/Goodoldwest/README.md

 # Goodoldwest
 Escape from Dry Creek is a Western adventure where you play as an outlaw trying to escape a town surrounded by the sheriff’s men.
 Choose between fighting, sneaking, or bargaining your way out.
 Every decision shapes your fate in this thrilling, action-packed story with multiple outcomes.
+Experience the most thrilling Western adventure, playing an outlaw trapped in the town of Dry Creek.
+The sheriff's men are closing in on you, and you must make crucial decisions to survive.
+Will you fight your way out, sneak through the shadows, or strike a deal with the bartender for a secret escape route?
+Your choices develop the storyline, and it is full of different outcomes according to your choices.
+Further in the story, you have to cross dangerous mountains or a desert that never seems to stop-both ways are full of risks and rewards.
+With several ways to play the game and multiple endings, this game is an interactive and dynamic adventure.
+Every decision counts, so choose wisely, and see if you can ride free or meet your maker in the Wild West!